Jehan Alain: Biography

 He wrote choral music, including a Requiem Mass, chamber music, songs and three volumes of piano music.
 But it is his organ music for which he is best known.
 His most famous work is Litanies, composed in 1937.
 That work is prefaced with the text: "Quand l’âme chrétienne ne trouve plus de mots nouveaux dans la détresse pour implorer la miséricorde de Dieu, elle répète sans cesse la même invocation avec une foi véhémente.
 La raison atteint sa limite.
 Seule, la foi poursuit son ascension." ("When the Christian soul no longer finds new words in its distress to implore God's mercy, it repeats incessantly the same invocation with a vehement faith.
 Reason has reached its limits.
 Alone, faith pursues its ascension").
 Deuils ("mourning"), the second of the Trois danses, is dedicated to Odile (Alain's deceased sister) as a "Funeral Dance to an Heroic Memory".

 Always interested in mechanics, Alain was a skilled motorcyclist and became a dispatch rider in the Eighth Motorised Armour Division of the French Army.
-On 20 June 1940, he was assigned to reconnoiter the German advance on the eastern side of Saumur, and encountered a group of German soldiers at Le Petit-Puy.
+On 20 June 1940, he was assigned to reconnoitre the German advance on the eastern side of Saumur, and encountered a group of German soldiers at Le Petit-Puy.
 Coming around a curve, and hearing the approaching tread of the Germans, he abandoned his motorcycle.
 After using his machine gun to shoot several infantry soldiers who had ordered him to surrender, he was killed.
 He was posthumously awarded the Croix de Guerre for his bravery, and was provisionally buried at the place where he had died.

 Prière pour nous autres charnels by Jehan Alain was played at 'In memoriam', a concert given by the Orchestre national et chœurs de la Radiodiffusion Française (dir.
 Manuel Rosenthal) on 2 November 1944 (Palais de Chaillot) in homage to three composers who died for France in 1940 : Maurice Jaubert, Jean Vuillermoz and Jehan Alain.

 He left behind his wife, Madeleine Payan, whom he had married in 1935, his three children Denis, Agnès, and Lise, and a body of compositions viewed by many to have been amongst the most original of the 20th century.

 Henri Dutilleux's Les citations contains a quotation from Jehan Alain's music.
 Maurice Duruflé wrote a musical tribute to Jehan Alain with his Prélude et fugue sur le nom d'A.L.A.I.N, Op.
 7 for organ.